USAFL Western Regionals: History

 The first Western Regionals were held in San Diego on August 14 and 15 of 2004, with the Denver Bulldogs winning the tournament.

 The 2005 series round 1 was held in Orange County and round 2 in Denver, again dominated by the Denver Bulldogs.

-The 2006 round 1 series was held in San Pedro, with San Diego Lions taking the honours.
-The second round was hosted at San Diego with the San Diego Lions also taking out the honours.
+The 2006 round 1 series was held in San Pedro, with San Diego Lions taking the honors.
+The second round was hosted at San Diego with the San Diego Lions also taking out the honors.

-The 2007 Western Regionals are scheduled for Denver July 14 and 15.
-The tournament is being played at the US Air Force Academy just north of Colorado Springs.
+Since 2015, Western Regional Champions include: